edinburghlivinglab/dds/pages/assignment_gp2.md

 2. Given the information you have collected, what is the current situation with respect to this problem?
 3. What is your proposed proof-of-concept design idea?
 4. What evidence do you have that this idea could help solve the problem?

+In your presentation, you should use tables, charts, photos, diagrams, etc. to communicate your design idea and the information you collected which motivates and justifies your idea.

 The presentation will be assessed primarily in terms of how effectively you communicate the essential content of your project and how well you work together as a team.